David-Byrne/SADD/docs/Project-Definition-Doc/pdd.md

 ideal case study to measure this sentiment due to its real-time nature and character limit that enforces conciseness.

+Creating a word cloud of each side's relatively most used terms should also give us an insight into what areas each side are focusing on.
+We'd hope to see differences in the language used by both sides, and perhaps what type of arguments they are using to try and convince undecided voters.

 Being able to classify sentiment in real-time will hopefully give us great insight into the nature of the campaign and how it changes over time.
 We'd hope to see spikes in either positive or negative sentiment correlating with